-Whether in the vegetable patch, around fruit trees or near rose trees, this plant can be propagated without restrictions.
+Whether in the vegetable patch, around fruit trees or near rose trees, Nasturtium plant can be propagated without restrictions.

 Nasturtiums and aphids, a trick decoy plant